 Every day felt like an adventure and it definitely is an experience that I'll never forget.” - Kathy F., Colorado: 5280

-It's not all adventure.
-We also visit a diary farm and volunteer at Mission: Wolf, a sanctuary in southern Colorado – one of our favorite places.
+Setting aside time to get our hands dirty and give back, we visit a dairy farm, volunteer at an organic farm, and volunteer at Mission: Wolf, a sanctuary in southern Colorado – one of our favorite places.
 Here we lend a hand to the staff and improve the lives of these majestic creatures.

 Keep scrolling to learn more about our middle school summer program that combines a passion for service and a love of animals with a desire to spend a summer making a difference in the beautiful Wild West!

 For this magical experience, we wake up to wolf howls, do meaningful work, and watch the sun set over the 14,000-foot peaks in the Sangre de Cristo Mountains.
-And we discover that looking into the eyes of a wolf is indescribable!
+We discover that looking into the eyes of a wolf is indescribable!